GMAT vs SAT: A Complete Comparison

 Reading Time: 9 minutes

 If you’re planning to take the GMAT to apply to MBA programs and you took the SAT, you may be looking for a GMAT vs. SAT comparison.
-You may be wondering, “Is the GMAT harder than the SAT?” or “Will my GMAT score be like my SAT score?”
+You may be wondering, “Which is harder, the GMAT or SAT?” or “What is the difference between the SAT and GMAT?”
 So, in this article, I’m going to answer those questions and more.

 GMAT vs SAT